 A year ago we installed drip irrigation into our garden rows.
 After years of watering by hand, or just plain not watering, we knew we needed something better.

-Our goal is to eventually build up enough top soil that we can wait out the dry months without the need for added irrigation.
+Our goal is to eventually build up enough topsoil that we can wait out the dry months without the need for added irrigation.
 But, we are only in year two of a brand new garden spot so we definitely still need extra water, things just aren’t established yet.

 Drip waters the soil at a rate that the soil can absorb, right where the plants drink it.
 We have also mulched over top of our drip so there is little evaporation.
-An other great benefit is the weeds in pathways and such don’t get watered as much as when you use a sprinkler or hand water.
+Another great benefit is that the weeds in pathways don’t get watered as much as when you use a sprinkler or hand water.

 The key to healthy plants is healthy soil.
-To get healthy soil you need healthy bacterial and fungal activity. to get healthy fungal and bacterial activity you need to feed them, AND you need to avoid inputs that destroy them.
+To get healthy soil you need healthy bacterial and fungal activity.
+And to get the healthy fungal and bacterial activity you need to feed them.
+You need to avoid inputs that destroy them.

 Have you ever made your own compost tea?

 Want to try some Peppermint Essential Oil?
 Request a sample!